Jagger Brulato

 Software Engineer

-Worked as a software engineer in a large production environment.
+Worked as a full-time software engineer after interning there earlier, contributing in a large enterprise environment with real production delivery expectations.

 Cornell Design & Tech Initiative